Who has nukes? | Pictures | Reuters

 Who has nukes?

-According to the Federation of American Scientists, the United States has an estimated inventory of 7,200 nuclear warheads, with 1,900 of them strategically deployed.
+According to data at the beginning of 2017 from the Federation of American Scientists, the United States has an estimated inventory of 6,800 nuclear warheads, with 1,740 of them strategically deployed.
 REUTERS/Jung Yeon-Je/Pool

-Russia is estimated to have around 7,500 nuclear warheads, although the total is uncertain because there is no accurate count of tactical weapons.
-Of these, an estimated 1,750 are strategically deployed.
+Russia is estimated to have around 7,000 nuclear warheads.
+Of these, an estimated 1,950 are strategically deployed.
 REUTERS/Denis Sinyakov

-Britain's nuclear stockpile consists of about 200 strategic and "sub-strategic" warheads on four Vanguard-class nuclear-powered ballistic missile submarines.
+Britain's nuclear stockpile consists of about 215 weapons.
+The country is current reducing its stockpile, and by the mid-2020s it will be reduced to not more than 180.
 REUTERS/Luke MacGregor

-China is estimated to have about 250 strategic and tactical nuclear weapons, and stocks of fissile material sufficient to produce a much larger arsenal.
-REUTERS/David Gray
+Pakistan is believed to possess a nuclear inventory of 120-130 warheads, though none are believed to be deployed but kept in storage.
+REUTERS/Stringer

 India has formally declared itself a nuclear weapon state.
-New Delhi is likely to have manufactured weapons-grade plutonium for at least 100 warheads.
-REUTERS/Indian Defence Research and Development Organisation
+New Delhi is likely to have manufactured weapons-grade plutonium for at least 110-120 warheads, which are not deployed but in central storage.
+REUTERS/Indian Defence Research and Development...more

-North Korea tested its first nuclear explosive device in October 2006 and its second in May 2009.
+Israel is widely understood to possess a sizeable nuclear arsenal but maintains a policy of nuclear ambiguity.
+Their stockpile is estimated to be 80 warheads.
+Based on estimates of the plutonium production capacity of the Dimona reactor, Israel has...more

+North Korea has conducted five underground nuclear tests, as recently as September 2016, but there is no publicly available evidence that the country has miniaturized and operationalized nuclear weapons capability.
 REUTERS/Stringer

-Pakistan is believed to possess a nuclear inventory of just over 100 warheads.
-REUTERS/Stringer

-Israel is widely understood to possess a sizable nuclear arsenal but maintains a policy of nuclear ambiguity.
-Based on estimates of the plutonium production capacity of the Dimona reactor, Israel has enough plutonium for approximately 100-200...more

 Next Slideshows